cbg-ethz/cowwid/README.md

 - _cities_list_ - list of the city names to be plotted (as specified in table `ww_plants.tsv` during the [previous step](#building-the-variant-mutation-table)).
 - _variants_list_ - list of short names to be plotted (as specified in the "_short:_" field of the `voc/`_*_`.yaml` descriptions).
+- _variants_list_upload_ - list of short names to be plotted and updated (it is possible to specify only a subset to be uploaded.
+This is useful if there are variants which haven't been observed yet.
+You might want to watch the heatmap (and the amplicons on it) for early signs.
+But drawing curves that stay constantly at zero wouldn't be very useful).
 - _variants_pangolin_ - dictionary mapping short names to the official [PANGO lineages](https://cov-lineages.org/) that should be used during upload to [covSPECTRUM](https://cov-spectrum.ethz.ch/) (see: "_pangolin:_" fields in the `voc/`_*_`.yaml` description)
 - _amplicons_ - currently only a subset of all amplicons are listed on the heatmaps, they as specified here, including the mutations they are linking